MarkMYoung/ArrayAccumulate/README.md

 	return( result );
 }
 ```
-However, there is no variation of this reducer that will work.  `this` is uselessly, always `window` (instance of `Window`) and the reducer will never know when `result` should be initialized to an empty array (this is what `Array.prototype.reduce` was trying to help with when it was designed this way), and even if the criterion date were expected to be in `result`, it would then need to become an object with metadata (for example, `var criterion = {"afterDate":new Date( "2016-10-25T14:00:00.000Z" ), "filtered":[]};`).
+However, there is no variation of this reducer that will work.  `this` is uselessly, always `window` (instance of `Window`) and the reducer will never know when `result` should be initialized to an empty array (this is what `Array.prototype.reduce` was trying to help with when it was designed the way it is), and even if the criterion date were expected to be in `result`, it would then need to become an object with metadata (for example, `var criterion = {"afterDate":new Date( "2016-10-25T14:00:00.000Z" ), "filtered":[]};`).
 What a mess!
-One might think the mess is the result of misuse of `Array` accumulator, `reduce`.
+One might think the mess is the result of misuse of the `Array` accumulator, `reduce`.
 Actually, the mess is the result of inconsistent handling of the second "context" parameter passed to the accumulator.
 The following works just fine.
 ```javascript
 var filtered = array
 	.accumulate( begin_after_date_hydration_accumulator, beginDatecriterion );
 ```
-Now the developer has the power of `reduce` with the convenient context parameter `filter` has always enjoyed.
+Now the developer has the power of `reduce` with the convenient context parameter `filter` (and six other `Array` functions) has always enjoyed.